notadamking/RLTrader/README.md

 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)
 [![Github Release](https://img.shields.io/github/release/notadamking/RLTrader.svg)](https://github.com/notadamking/RLTrader)

+Development on this library has slowed down, in favor of working on TensorTrade - a framework for trading with RL: https://github.com/notadamking/tensortrade

 If you'd like to learn more about how we created this agent, check out the Medium article: https://towardsdatascience.com/creating-bitcoin-trading-bots-that-dont-lose-money-2e7165fb0b29

 Later, we optimized this repo using feature engineering, statistical modeling, and Bayesian optimization, check it out: